gregoryb-at-ibm/guides/ui/flow_of_allowing_to_add_models.md

 If you are adding a new controller, you'll need to add routes to in `manageiq-api/api.yml`.
 Copy from one of the existing routes and adjust.

+## Specific EMS support
+If you need to have support for buttons in the menu for a specific ems, for example in case you are entering the list view page from a specific ems dashboard make sure the following are set correctly:
+1. In app/helpers/application_helper/toolbar_chooser.rb make sure your_item is set in two places inside `center_toolbar_filename_classic` function
+2. `plugins/manageiq-ui-classic/app/views/your_item/new.html.haml` should pass `storageManagerId` to JS Form.
+Make sure `new.html.haml`, `index.jsx` and `your-item-form.schema.js` are set correctly to handle the `storageManagerId`.